+This bridge approach ground improvement project by CJGeo is located in Richmond, Virginia.
 With multiple S curves and merges, I-195 in Richmond, Virginia is one of the most accident prone sections of interstate in Central Virginia.
 Significant settlement of multiple approach and departure slabs at various bridges didn’t make things any better.
-Improving the ride quality by addressing up to 6 inches of settlement was identified as a critical part of a 2022 safety improvement plan.
+Improving the ride quality by addressing up to 6 inches of settlement was a critical part of a 2022 safety improvement plan.

 Extensive settlement over the years had caused the pavement to become distressed.
 This was addressed over time with extensive patching of the pavement slabs.
 With no reasonable detour routes, shutting down traffic to facilitate repairs was not an option.